Bryan-Nsoh/ML-IOT-IndepStudy/README.md

         * Trains the model for specified epochs, performing training and validation steps for each fold.
         * Implements early stopping and saves the best model.

-**Areas of Emphasis:**

-* **Model architecture:** The LSTM model uses multiple layers with decreasing units and regularization techniques.
-* **Loss function:** MSE is used as the loss function to penalize prediction errors.
-* **Validation strategy:** TimeSeriesSplit ensures chronological validation, preventing the model from learning from future data.
-* **Early stopping:** The training process stops early if validation loss doesn't improve for a specified number of epochs.

 ```python